EbonJaeger/dolphin-rs/README.md

 ## Setup

+Create a Discord bot [here](https://discord.com/developers/applications/me).

+In the Bot tab on the left, you **must** enable both the Presense Intent and the Server Members Intent.
+These are required so Minecraft players can tag Discord users.

-Create a Discord bot [here](https://discordapp.com/developers/applications/me).
-Next, add the bot to your Discord server using this link, replacing the Client ID with your bot's ID:
+Next, invite the bot to your Discord server using this link, replacing the Client ID with your bot's ID:

 ```
 https://discord.com/api/oauth2/authorize?client_id=<CLIENT_ID>&permissions=10240&scope=bot